 Would you like to learn more about the bachelor Applied Earth Sciences?
 The TU Delft organises some information activities for new students.

 Courses in de second year go more into detail of the area of the study.
-This means there are more advanced courses about mathematics and mechanics, like Instrumentation & Signals with Matlab, Soil Mechanics and Statistical Spatial Data Analysis.
+This means there are more advanced courses about mathematics and mechanics, like Instrumentation & Signals with Python, Soil Mechanics and Statistical Spatial Data Analysis.
 Besides the technical courses, there are also a few more geological courses like Sedimentology & Reservoir Geology and the Geological Fieldwork to the Southern of France.

 Here, you can find more information about the courses in the second year.

 In the first half year every student can expand their knowledge with subjects that are not taught as part of your own study programme.
 The TU Delft offers several minors and electives for this part of the programme.
+It is also possible to do a minor at another University or to study abroad for half a year.

 The second part of the year consists mostly of advanced courses in petroleum engineering and mining engineering and a Field Exploration Project.
 The final step in the programme is the Bachelors Thesis.